philippnormann/nvidia-sniper/README.md

 In the `customer.json` file, some fields require specific values.

 ### `notification`
 The bot can send multiple apprise notifications, including a screenshot attachment upon successful checkout.
 See https://github.com/caronc/apprise#supported-notifications for more information.
 Add additional entries to the `notification` dictionary in the `customer.json` file for multiple providers.
+For each notification channel, a custom `message` and a `title` can be set.
+Additionally, the `screenshot` attachment can be toggled per channel.

 A couple of example URLs for different notification services:
 - `pover://user@token`: Pushover